Grzeluu/Plant-Care-App/README.md

 To keep maintainability and code scalability application was implemented with a classic MVP architectural pattern.
 Additionally, there was implemented two additional layers:
 * Interactors to separate Presenters logic from network queries.
 * Listeners to work with queries results.

+## Instalation
+Plant Care app requires a minimum API level of 23